 We use business-specific tools and resources such as online research platforms and face-to-face customer consultation sessions to directly engage with community members throughout the year.
 This provides us with confirmation on where we are successfully delivering community development initiatives in accordance with our sustainability strategy, and allows us to refine our processes if required.
-Refer to the Customer Engagement chapter of our Social Management Approach for further information on the mechanisms we use to seek feedback from customers.
+Refer to the Customer Engagement Chapter for further information on the mechanisms we use to seek feedback from customers.